pgpartman/pg_partman/doc/pg_partman.md

  * `p_parent_table` - Parent table of an already created partition set.
  * `p_drop_constraints` - Drop all constraints managed by pg_partman.
 Drops constraints on all child tables including current & future tables.
  * `p_apply_constraints` - Apply constraints on configured columns to all child tables older than the optimize_constraint value.
+ * `p_analyze` - Boolean parameter to control whether an ANALYZE is run on the partition set after constraint completion.
+Defaults to true.
  * `p_wait` - Wait the given number of seconds after a table has had its constraints dropped or applied before moving on to the next.
  * `p_dryrun` - Do not actually apply the drop/apply constraint commands when this procedure is run.
 Just outputs which tables the commands will be applied to as NOTICEs.